 Every song had its own world of meaning.
 The particular context of the time in our lives when it became imprinted.
 The correlation of its tone and lyrics to the mood it created.
 Carly was with us there.
 Our little bubble of life at 12 Friends Colony West, New Delhi.

 My brother and his wife named their daughter Carly.
 My family fondly thinks it has to do with the influence that Ms. Simon had on us.
 The love she brought.
 The family bonds she created.
 It sounds corny, but we all have music that sticks with us like that.
 We may not always remember about certain artists or songs, but when we hear an impactful song from the past, boy, do those floodgates of sense memory open up and remind us!

 We might have intellectual disconnects in the present and poo-poo an artist that once brought us joy, because they are no longer hip or heard or popular or understood.
-But ya can’t take that memory away and the happiness that it brought you.
-The impact it has at a pivotal time in your life will never go away.
+But you can’t take that memory away or the happiness it brought you.
+Its impact at a pivotal time in your life will never go away.

-My friend Ilse is a musician who describes her need for music as a drug.
-I think music is a drug.
-Just because you don’t drink or smoke it, doesn’t mean it isn’t mood altering to a huge degree.
-It influences our mood.
-We use it to bring us up, or to bring us down.
+My friend Ilse is a musician and she describes her need for music as a drug.
+I think music can certainly act like a drug.
+Just because you don’t drink or smoke it, doesn’t mean it isn’t mood altering.
+We use it to bring us up or to bring us down.
 We use it to party.
-We use it to ponder.
-We use it to exercise.
-We use it to escape.
-When you turn on your ipod, how do you choose what song you will listen to?
-Well, the question often is; how do you want to feel?
+We use it to meditate, to exercise, to escape, and to reminisce.
+When you listen to music, how do you make your song selection?
+The question often is; how do you want to feel?